Samuel-othieno/InstaMedi/README.md

 2. Kafuluma Joachim - User and doctor sign up and login pages designer

 ### Contact
-If you have any questions, feedback, or suggestions, please feel free to contact us at codeninjas@gmail.com.
+If you have any questions, feedback, or suggestions, please feel free to contact us at:
+* Samuel Othieno: douglasothieno@gmail.com
+* Kafuluma Joachim: kafulumajoachim@gmail.com

 We would love to hear from you.